-The Executive Director of Human Resources will determine whether Procedure 4060.1 (Workplace Conduct) is applicable to the alleged misconduct and will investigate the report with other appropriate college administrators as warranted.
+The Chief Human Resource and Risk Management Officer will determine whether Procedure 4060.1 (Workplace Conduct) is applicable to the alleged misconduct and will investigate the report with other appropriate college administrators as warranted.

 3. Steps in the Disciplinary Process